EugenMayer/opnsense-starterkit/README.md

 Since this has been adjusted so you can deploy a cloud image at all, right :)

+## Internals

+ - currently using MBR layout to be more supportive towards AWS, yet not working

 ## Update the image version